russhughes/ili9342c_mpy/README.md

   Copy bytes() or bytearray() content to the screen internal memory.
   Note: every color requires 2 bytes in the array

-- `ILI9342C.text(font, s, x, y[, fg, bg])`
+- `ILI9342C.text(bitap_font, s, x, y[, fg, bg])`

-  Write text to the display using the specified font with the coordinates as the upper-left corner of the text.
+  Write text to the display using the specified bitmap font with the coordinates as the upper-left corner of the text.
 The foreground and background colors of the text can be set by the optional arguments fg and bg, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.
+See the README.md in the fonts directory for example fonts.

+- `ILI9342C.draw(vector_font, s, x, y[, fg, bg])`

-See the fonts directory for example fonts and the utils directory for a font conversion program.
-Currently has issues with characters > 127.
+  Draw text to the display using the specified hershey vector font with the coordinates as the lower-left corner of the text.
+The foreground and background colors of the text can be set by the optional arguments fg and bg, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.
+See the README.md in the fonts directory for example fonts and the utils directory for a font conversion program.

+- `LI9342C.jpg(jpg_filename, x, y [, method])`

+  Draw JPG file on the display at the given x and y coordinates as the upper left corner of the image.
+There memory required to decode and display a JPG can be considerable as a full screen 320x240 JPG would require at least 3100 bytes for the working area + 320x240x2 bytes of ram to buffer the image.

 - `ILI9342C.bitmap(bitmap, x , y)`